WHO IS IT FOR

 Peer-to-Peer is a unique

-learning program for anyone with any serious mental illness who is
+learning program for anyone 18 years and older with any serious mental illness who is

 interested in establishing and maintaining their wellness and recovery.